upatras-hci/iv/reports/12013254/readme.md

 ## Participatory content 1Α1-Two images with caption

-For participant 1A1, firstly I added the four images(two for each theme-one little and a bigger one) in [my image's repository](https://github.com/EvangeliaChatz/images-hci-2022) and then I created two separate `md` files, one for each image, in [my gallery's repository](https://github.com/EvangeliaChatz/_gallery-hci-2022).
+For participant 1A1, firstly I added the four images(two for each theme-one little and a bigger one) in [my image's repository](https://github.com/EvangeliaChatz/images-hci-2022) and then I created two separate `md files`, one for each image([`text-to-image.md`](https://github.com/EvangeliaChatz/_gallery-hci-2022/blob/master/text-to-image.md) & [`rifussion.md`](https://github.com/EvangeliaChatz/_gallery-hci-2022/blob/master/riffussion.md)), in [my gallery's repository](https://github.com/EvangeliaChatz/_gallery-hci-2022).
 Gallery and Images repositories are forked from organization's ones.
 Secondly, I made a pull request to the organization's repository, which are shown in the table at the end of the section.
 <br>